byu-oit/aws-scatter-gather/README.md

 Returns: undefined

+## Local Subscriptions

+The aws-scatter-gather package uses a two-tier subscription system for transmitting messages.
+The first tier is local and the second tier is an interface with the AWS SNS system.
+The entire system can work without using the second tier in what is essentially an offline mode.
+Here is how it works:

+1. An event occurs on the machine.
+2. The event propagates to listeners on the local machine.
+3. If the AWS has credentials, the Topic Arn is valid, and the server network is [enabled](server-enabled) then the local machine publishes the event the the AWS SNS.
+4. Any events from the AWS SNS are propagated to listeners on the local machine.

+#### local.subscribe ( topicArn, functionName, handler )

+Create a local subscription for the specified topic arn to the provided handler.

+Parameters

+- *topicArn* - The topic to start listening on.
+- *functionName* - The name to assign to the lambda function.
+- *handler* - The function to remove that is like an AWS lambda handler.

+Returns: undefined

+#### local.unsubscribe ( topicArn, handler )

+Remove the local subscription for the specified topic arn to the provided handler.

+Parameters

+- *topicArn* - The topic to stop listening on.
+- *handler* - The function to remove that is like an AWS lambda handler.

+Returns: undefined

-### Logger
+### logger

-#### Logger ( namespace [, silent ] )
+#### logger ( namespace [, silent ] )

 Create an aws-scatter-gather logger instance.
 You can then log to `.info`, `.warn`, or `.error`.
-Logged events are pushed to the EventInterface and handled there.
+Logged events are pushed to the local event interface and handled there.

 Parameters

 - *namespace* - The name to attach to all log events that describes the domain of events being logged.
 - *silent* - Optional.
-Whether the logging should be silent, being pushed to the EventInterface but not logged to the console.
+Whether the logging should be silent, being pushed to the local event interface but not logged to the console.
 Set to true to also log to the console.
 If not specified then the default silent setting for all logs will be used.

 Returns: Log